RAKWireless/rakwireless-docs/docs/Product-Categories/WisBlock/RAK5005-O/Datasheet/README.md

 ##### Connector for WisBlock Core

-The **MCU module connector** is a 40-pin board to board connector.
+The **MCU module connector** is a 40-pin board-to-board connector.
 It is a high-speed and high-density connector, with an easy attaching mechanism.

 <rk-img